 On the front of my Gurney’s catalog is a giant coupon that reads: “Good for $25.00 worth of products in this Gurney’s catalog when you buy $25.00 or more of additional products at the catalog price.”
 Have your child go shopping in the catalog.
 Using the order form found in the catalog and have him “order” $50 worth of product, figuring the totals, the tax, the discount, and the shipping.

 See the customer reviews in the shaded green boxes on the pages of the catalog?
 Have your child write his own review of his favorite vegetable.

 Assign a paper answering the question: “What is the difference between hybrid, open-pollinated, heirloom, and genetically modified when it pertains to garden seeds?”

 But this is just a sampling.
-You can get more than 50 lesson plans using your seed catalogs from my e-booklet Lessons from the Seed Catalog.
-This e-booklet is full of ideas to use with elementary, middle, and upper-grade children.
+You can get more than 50 lesson plans using your seed catalogs from my unit study Lessons from the Seed Catalog.
+This unit is full of ideas to use with elementary, middle, and upper-grade children.
 You can use any catalog.
 In fact, the more the better.
 Plus, I give you the names and contact information to order your own…if you don’t already receive them in the mail.

 Start integrating your homesteading with your homeschooling now.
 Buy Lessons from the Seed Catalog and you will see how easy it really is.

 Simply click on the button below, and Lessons from the Seed Catalog will be delivered to your inbox in PDF format.